 About Jelsa – Vrboska

-Jelsa dates back to 14th Century established as a harbor of the ancient village of Pitve.
-It prospered in the 19th Century due to ship building industry.
-With the decline of sailing ship, Jelsa accepted new tourist challenge and the first hotel was built here as early as 1911.
+Jelsa dates back to the 14th Century established as a harbour of the ancient village of Pitve.
+It prospered in the 19th Century due to the shipbuilding industry.
+With the decline of the sailing ships, Jelsa accepted new tourist challenges and the first hotel was built here as early as 1911.

 Vrboska is the smallest town on the island Hvar.
-But it has the oldest and largest arts and artifacts of old masters owned by the church,
+But it has the oldest and largest arts and artefacts of old masters owned by the church,

-It has narrow winding bay with a beautiful little island in the middle of the 2 km long bay, which divides Vrboska into two parts.
-North and South part are connected with four small stone bridges, and therefore it is named Little Venice.
+It has a narrow winding bay with a beautiful little island in the middle of the 2 km long bay, which divides Vrboska into two parts.
+The North and South parts are connected with four small stone bridges, and therefore it is named Little Venice.